www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2022-02-15-Generic-Allocators-Fourth-Version.md

 * [The Sport Lesson Assignment](https://github.com/www-splitcells-net/net.splitcells.network/issues/9)

 Unfortunately, this seemed to be a too big task for the next version.
-Other than the oral exam management problem the school scheduling problem consists of multiple subproblems, which depend on each other.
+Other than the oral exam management problem, the school scheduling problem consists of multiple subproblems, which depend on each other.